Santa Clara Northside Branch Library Santa Clara, California

 Located in the heart of the Rivermark neighborhood—a vibrantly culturally diverse community filled with residents of all ages—the design of this state-of-the-art library is a celebration of that diversity.
 The interiors are a colorful “tapestry,” a symbol of the community’s many nationalities, languages, and ethnic backgrounds.

-Designed to achieve LEED Silver certification, the library employs a number of green strategies.
+Designed to achieve LEED Silver certification, the library employs several green strategies.
 Clerestory windows throughout the space maximize natural daylighting.
 Among other features, water-efficient landscaping, motion-controlled energy-saving light fixtures, and increased building insulation simultaneously save resources and reduce energy costs.